sriramdasbalaji/VSTS-DevOps-Labs/dotnetcore/readme.md

    <img src="images/code_hub.png">

-2. We have an **DOTNETCORE** app code provisioned by the demo generator system.
+2. We have a **DOTNETCORE** app code provisioned by the demo generator system.
 We will deploy this to Azure app service.

-3. We have a Continious Integration (CI) build setup to run upon a code commit.
+3. We have a Continuous Integration (CI) build setup to run upon a code commit.
 Let's make a simple change to the code to trigger the CI build.

 4. Open the file **Index.cshtml** by navigating to the below path-